Today's Thursday • 13 mins read

 They have fewer hospital and emergency room visits, call their doctor less frequently, use less medication, and have fewer work absences.

-They also experience less pain and have a higher pain threshold.
+They experience less pain and have a higher pain threshold.
+And have better mental health than their less happy peers.

 They have fewer symptoms of mental diseases, such as hypochondriasis, schizophrenia, social phobia, anxiety, or depression.
 Happy people are also less likely to report a history of drug abuse.